What is an e-ticket?

 All you have to do is complete the journey details and the passenger's name, pay for the order and download and print the e-ticket.
 This means that you can board the train straight away!

-You can buy four types of e-ticket: Single, Day Return, Railrunner and Day Excursion Ticket.
+You can buy four types of e-ticket: Single, Day Return and Railrunner.
 On a regular basis, special tickets will be also available.

 E-tickets look different from tickets not bought online, but have the same validity and are to a large extent governed by the same terms and conditions.
 One important difference is that once they have been bought, e-tickets are never refunded.
 Read more at rules and conditions (PDF, 23 kB).